 Cannabis users tend to have lower body mass index (BMI), lower rates of fatty liver disease, and lower rates of diabetes than individuals who do not use cannabis.
 Although it is unclear how much of cannabis' other constituents influence these effects, animal studies have verified that THC plays a key role in the prevention of diet-induced obesity.

-The theory of endogenous cannabinoid deficiency is relatively new; essentially, it is a condition where the body doesn't produce enough of its own cannabinoids, resulting in imbalance in many homeostatic processes such as pain and digestion.
-There is a compelling argument for a dysfunctional endocannabinoid systems in diseases such as migraine, irritable bowel syndrome, and fibromyalgia.
+The theory of endogenous cannabinoid deficiency is relatively new; essentially, it is a condition where the body doesn't produce enough of its own cannabinoids, resulting in imbalance in many homeostatic processes such as pain regulation and digestion.
+There is a compelling argument for a dysfunctional endocannabinoid system in diseases such as migraine, irritable bowel syndrome, and fibromyalgia.
 It is unknown if endocannabinoid deficiency is genetically inherited, or it is a result of illness or mental distress.
 Because THC and whole-plant cannabis alleviate the symptoms of these diseases, it makes sense that cannabinoids may be making up for endocannabinoid deficiencies in the body.

-Side Effects and Warnings
+Side effects and warnings

-This may be THC's most desirable, and certainly most sought-after quality, but it may also cause unpleasant, but only temporary, physical and mental impairment.
+This may be THC's most desirable, and certainly most sought-after quality, but it may also cause unpleasant, if only temporary, physical and mental impairment.
 THC intoxication isn't dangerous in and of itself, but it can impair a user's ability to perform certain tasks safely.
 Users shouldn't drive while under the influence of THC.

-Because the brain interprets a rapid heart rate as a “fight or flight” response, a feeling of anxiety or paranoia can frequently accompany a high dose of THC.
+Because the brain interprets a rapid heart rate as a fight or flight response, a feeling of anxiety or paranoia can frequently accompany a high dose of THC.
 Users may also want to avoid high-THC cultivars and products if they experience cannabis-related paranoia.
 Genetics, previous cannabis use, and pre-existing health conditions play a role in determining if THC will produce or alleviate anxiety.
 It is common for paranoia to diminish over time, as people develop tolerance to the effects of THC.
-By starting at a low dose, and increasing slowly over time, individuals can overcome paranoia and reap the other medical benefits of THC.
+By starting at a low dose, and increasing slowly over time, individuals can overcome paranoia and reap the medical benefits of THC.

 Among the most common side effects, and telltale signs, of smoking cannabis is red, bloodshot eyes.
-After consuming cannabis, it generally takes about five (5) to 10 minutes for users' heart rates to return back to normal and for blood pressure to begin to decrease.
+After consuming cannabis, it generally takes about five to 10 minutes for users' heart rates to return to normal and for blood pressure to begin to decrease.
 Lower blood pressure leads to the dilation of blood vessels and capillaries, including ocular capillaries, which results in the eyes turning red.
 The amount your blood pressure is lowered and how red your eyes become depends on the amount of THC you consume.
 Cannabis-induced eye redness is a harmless side effect that will typically only last a few hours.

 While it's impossible to have a lethal or even long-term debilitating overdose from cannabis, it is still possible to consume a dose of THC that produces unpleasant, unwanted side effects.
-A THC overdose may produce symptoms of panic, paranoia, nausea, vomiting, dysphoria, emotional distress, and physical discomfort, and overdose is most likely to occur when a user ingests an edible cannabis product.
+A THC overdose may produce symptoms of panic, paranoia, nausea, vomiting, dysphoria, emotional distress, and physical discomfort.
+Overdose is most likely to occur when a user ingests an edible cannabis product.
 This is because when THC passes through the digestive system, it is broken down by enzymes in the liver.
 The liver turns Delta-9 THC into 11-hydroxy THC, which is a far more potent activator of the CB1 receptor.

 Foremost, if you experience intense THC overdose symptoms, try to remain calm.
 Although the sensation of panic is very common, it is always temporary.
 THC overdose symptoms can last anywhere from a few minutes to several hours, depending on the amount and method of THC consumption.
-While waiting for the symptoms to subside, try meditative calming methods, or a calming distraction for your mind such as listening to soothing music or watching TV.
+While waiting for the symptoms to subside, try a calming distraction for your mind such as listening to soothing music or watching TV.
 Take small sips of water to rehydrate and reduce dry mouth symptoms.

 Physicians encourage people experiencing a severe THC overdose to go to the emergency room, where the patient will typically be given a sedative and monitored until overdose symptoms subside.
 However, most individuals with moderate symptoms can manage an overdose from home with the help of friends or family and a supportive, soothing environment.

-Who Should Avoid THC?
+Who should avoid THC?

 People at risk for psychosis and people with cardiac conditions should generally avoid THC, especially in high doses.
-Individuals should not consume cannabis where it is not allowable by law.
+Individuals should not consume cannabis where it is not allowed by law.
 Those under the age of 18 should obtain the advice of a qualified physician before consuming THC.
-Many jurisdictions require a legal guardian to oversee the administration of cannabis to those younger than 18.
+Many jurisdictions require a legal guardian to oversee the administration of medical cannabis to those younger than 18.

-The Pharmacological History of THC
+The pharmacological history of THC

-In 1965, Professor Friedhelm Korte of the University of Bonn in Germany successfully isolated Tetrahydrocannabinolic acid (THCA), a precursor that turns into THC when exposed to heat.
+In 1965 Professor Friedhelm Korte of the University of Bonn in Germany successfully isolated tetrahydrocannabinolic acid (THCA), a precursor that turns into THC when exposed to heat.
 That same year, Mechoulam and Gaoni produced the first total synthesis of THC from hashish.

-The United States passed the Controlled Substances Act in 1970, which classified cannabis as a Schedule I drug, or a substance with no accepted medical potential and a high potential for abuse, and severely limited the amount of clinical research that could be done on THC and other cannabinoids.
+The United States passed the Controlled Substances Act in 1970, which classified cannabis as a Schedule I drug, or a substance with no accepted medical potential and a high potential for abuse, which severely limited the amount of clinical research that could be done on THC and other cannabinoids.

-The THC Boom
+The THC boom

-Type III – Novice & Medical
+Type III – Novice & medical

-Type II- Functional High/Daytime Use
+Type II- Functional high/daytime use

 Type II cultivars offer a mixed ratio of THC to CBD.
 Astral Works, Ancient Art, and Goji DC are all examples of cultivars with a THC:CBD ratio that typically results in a “functional high.”
 These types of cultivars are popular amongst medical users, where THC provides substantial medical benefit, but intoxication is minimal or manageable.

-Type I – Functions Affected/Seasoned User
+Type I – Functions affected/seasoned user